ronaldsantos63/tkGAME/README.md

 ## DEVELOPMENT STATUS

-Development Status :: 1 - Planning
+Development Status :: 2 - Pre-Alpha

 Software has been: